Credit for all Italian translations goes to LaMomo.

 I still did not like it, though, so Aro told me to keep the servants for six months before firing them.
 I only had another month to endure it.

 I often wondered why I listened to my father so much, why I let him decide so much in my life.
 Then I remembered how long he'd lived and how wise he actually was.
 He knew exactly how to keep the humans unsuspicious, so I took his advice.

 The house we lived in was too big for only two people, but it had also become a sort of extension of the castle in Volterra.
 It had been decided that all festive events would take place in this house.
 The castle would be used strictly for business.

 In the five months that Edward and I had lived here, we'd made the place into our home.
-Or at least the part we used personally.
+At least the wing we used personally.
 The rest of the house still looked kind of museum-like with religious paintings on the ceilings, marble floors, and mahogany staircases.